 All students must enrol in topics according to their course rule which is linked in the My Enrolment tab in the Student System.
 Please ensure you follow the program of study in the course rule applicable to the year you commenced your degree.
-See the course rules index for a complete list.
+See the Handbook for a complete list.
 The Program of Study section will outline the overall requirements of your course and will usually separate topics by year and/or semester to help you with your topic selection each year.

 To further assist you with planning your study, many courses have a study plan template available.
 These are guides only, so you must ensure that your course rule matches.
 If you need assistance with a study plan template, please submit an Ask Flinders support request.

 Commencing students may have a compulsory or recommended course advice or orientation session to attend.
 Please check the course advice details page for this information.

 If you require further assistance with choosing topics to enrol into, please submit an Ask Flinders support request in the first instance.
 If you require more specific advice about your course such as changing your major or minor, choosing topics to suit your desired career path, or you have not been following your course rule correctly, we may refer you to your college or course coordinator.